FireHouse: Success in the 1990s

 The band's self-titled debut in 1990, FireHouse, was met with much critical acclaim.
-The band won the American Music Award for Best New Hard Rock/Heavy Metal Band of 1992, Metal Edge Magazine's Best New Band of 1991, Young Guitar Magazine's Best Newcomer of 1991, and Music Life Magazine's reader's pop poll Best Newcomer of the Year 1992.
+The band won the American Music Award for Best New Hard Rock/Heavy Metal Band of 1992 (which the band also presented the same category to grunge band and Epic Records labelmate Pearl Jam in 1993), Metal Edge Magazine's Best New Band of 1991, Young Guitar Magazine's Best Newcomer of 1991, and Music Life Magazine's reader's pop poll Best Newcomer of the Year 1992.
 The band's first album sold over two million copies in the United States, and was certified double platinum by the RIAA.
 The band's third and most successful single, "Love of a Lifetime", reached No. 3 selling over 500,000 copies.
 Other singles also charted including the harder-rocking "Don't Treat Me Bad" at No. 14.
 The first single from the album, "Shake & Tumble" enjoyed success on the radio and brought attention to the band, but it failed to chart on the Pop charts, although it did at Metal radio.
 The album went on to become certified gold in Canada, Singapore, and Japan.

 The band followed their impressive debut with Hold Your Fire in 1992.
-Although not as successful as its predecessor due to the recent explosion of grunge and alternative rock, Hold Your Fire produced three more hit singles and was certified gold in the US.
+Although not as successful as its predecessor due to the recent explosion of grunge and alternative rock, Hold Your Fire produced three more charting singles and was certified gold in the US.
 To date, Hold Your Fire has soundscanned over 873,000 copies in the United States alone.
 Singles from the album included "Sleeping with You", "Reach for the Sky", and the power ballad "When I Look into Your Eyes".
 The latter single became a top 10 hit in the United States.